Calaveras River: Past improvement plans

-Many improvement projects have been done in the past to better the Calaveras River for residents and its inhabitants.

 In 2014, the Calaveras River was struggling to house natural wildlife because of its past diversions that spread the river water too thin.
 The U.S. Fish and Wildlife Service worked with residents to restore bridges and rebuild structures that would serve to connect residents on both sides of the river while not inhibiting the natural migration of fish species, the Caprini Crossing for example.
 After these restorations, the river was able to produce more salmon and steelhead, considerable amounts for the relatively small system that is the Calaveras River.

 2020 Calaveras River Conservation Plan

 In 2020, the Stockton East Water District planned out a program that would protect the threatened Central Valley steelhead, endangered Chinook salmon, and more natural wildlife.
 They called this the 2020 Calaveras River Conservation Plan.
 It was the first habitat conservation plan in the Central Valley to be approved by the National Marine Fisheries Service.
 The program helped federally protected species and helped to maintain water quality of the Calaveras River.